sh1nata-piash1nlin/InformationSecurity/22110082_NguyenDucTri.md

 ![image](https://github.com/user-attachments/assets/8af687fd-3729-487e-ba89-afd7ca0df08c)

-## 4. Encrypt the File with the Symmetric Key using AES:
+## 4. Encrypt the File with the Symmetric Key using AES on sender vm1:

 We need to encrypt the file using AES (Advanced Encryption Standard) first because AES is a symmetric encryption algorithm that is optimized for efficiency when dealing with large amounts of data, such as files.